AntonyChinVal/flutter-clean-architecture/clean_project/README.md

 ## Domain
 The `Domain` layer defines the business logic of the application.

-### Entity
-Enterprise wide business rules.
+* Entity : Enterprise wide business rules.

-### Use Case
-Application specific business rules.
+* Use Case : Application specific business rules.

-### Repository
-Abstract classes that define the expected functionality of outer layers.
+* Repository : Abstract classes that define the expected functionality of outer layers.

 ## Data
 The `Data` layer is responsible for data retrieval.

-### Repository
-Concrete classes that implement the repository from the domain layer.
+* Repository : Concrete classes that implement the repository from the domain layer.

-### External Data
-Data source(Rest Api, Firebase , Device)
+* External Data : Data source(Rest Api, Firebase , Device).

 ## Presenter
 The `Presenter` layer is the representation of the application.

-### Screen
-Represents the user interface, events, and lifecycle.
+* Screen : Represents the user interface, events, and lifecycle.

-### Template
-All the widgets that build the screen.
+* Template : All the widgets that build the screen.

-### BloC
-Component that converts a sequence of incoming events into a sequence of outgoing states.
+* BloC : Component that converts a sequence of incoming events into a sequence of outgoing states.

 ## Configuration
-The `Configuration` layer contains all the general app configurations(Platform(IOS,Android), Firebase, Dependency Injection).
+The `Configuration` layer contains all the general app configurations (Platform(IOS,Android), Firebase, Dependency Injection).

 # Installation